 National translations are able to support and help all institutions in the adoption of the HERM.
-Future versions will be easier to maintain and quicker to adapt since all template files are text based and independent from commercial and proprietary products.
+Future versions will be easier to maintain and quicker to adapt since all template files are text based Interactive Enterprise Architecture - using scalable vector graphics (SVG) ...
+M. von der Heyde and independent from commercial and proprietary products.
 This also supports the national initiatives for digital sovereignty.